jorruior/gencode-riboseqORFs/README.md

 -**Python packages: Biopython**

-INPUT FILES:
+INPUT ANNOTATION FILES:

 This pipeline requires a series of files in the correct format to analyze the data.
 First of all, the user will be required to collect a series of annotation files in a single folder <FOLDER>.
 These files can be downloaded from Ensembl or GENCODE; we also included a bash script to automatically download and convert all files for a specific Ensembl release:
 ```
 bash scripts/retrieve_ensembl_data.sh <ENSEMBL_RELEASE (e.g. 101)> <GENOME_ASSEMBLY (e.g. GRCh38)>
 ```
 Files will be stored in a new <FOLDER> named 'Ens + number of release'.
+The files are:

 PROTEOME_FASTA: Fastq file with all annotated proteins.
 The protein ID should be the only element in the header.

 TRANSCRIPTOME_FASTA: Fasta file with all transcripts.
 It should include both mRNA and ncRNA, and the transcript ID should be the only element in the header.